 Which optimisations for which languages or formats have the greatest influence?

 For this reason, the biggest lever is probably to optimise your website to provide lower resolution images and videos.

 Mailchimp for WordPress saves about 59 tonnes of CO2 per month.
 How do you arrive at this figure?

 Since the plugin is activated on about two million websites, this saves about 40 GB of data transfer if each website has exactly one visitor.
 If you now multiply this by an estimated average of 10,000 monthly visitors per website, you arrive at a saving of about 400,000 GB per month.

-At an estimated 0.5 kWh per GB of data transfer and 295 gram of CO2 per kWh of energy, this means this 20 kB reduction saves approximately 0.5 * 0.295 * 400.000 = 59000 kg of CO2 per month in total.
+Assuming 0.5 kWh per GB of data transmission and 295 grams of CO2 per kWh of energy, this means that the reduction of 20 kB saves a total of approx. 0.5 * 0.295 * 400,000 = 59,000 kg of CO2 per month.

 What tools are there to make the code leaner and more efficient?

-I’ve been working with WordPress since before it had post types and published my first plugina little over a decade ago.
-As of 2013 I am working with a small and remote team and building WordPress plugins on a full-time basis.
-These days we are mostly focusing on building plugins that make your website more efficient or less privacy-intrusive, like our newest plugin Koko Analytics at WordPress.org.
+I have been working with WordPress since before Post Types existed.
+I published my first plugina little over a decade ago.
+Since 2013, I've been working with a small remote team and building WordPress plugins full time.
+These days we mainly focus on building plugins that make websites more efficient.
+Or that emphasise privacy, like our latest pluginKoko Analytics at WordPress.org.